lakshaydahiya67/projectmanagement/RENDER_DEPLOY.md

 ## What Gets Deployed

-1. Django Backend
+1. Django Application
-2. React Frontend
-3. PostgreSQL Database
+2. SQLite3 Database
-4. Redis Instance
+3. Redis Instance

 ## How to Deploy